-Investment income was \$3,595,036 in 2011 compared with \$3,671,178 in 2010.
-The decline in investment income in 2011 was due primarily to lower investment balances and levels of interest earned on fixed maturities and short-term funds, partially offset by higher levels of dividends received as a result of a greater investment balance of equity securities.
-See Note 3 in the accompanying Consolidated Financial

-Statements for the major categories of investments, scheduled maturities, amortized cost, fair values of investment securities and earnings by security category.
+Investment income was \$3,980,411 in 2012 compared with \$3,595,036 in 2011.
+The increase in investment income in 2012 was due primarily to an increase in the portfolio of equity securities offset by lower levels of interest earned on fixed maturities and short-term funds.
+See Note 3 in the accompanying Consolidated Financial Statements for the major categories of investments, scheduled maturities, amortized cost, fair values of investment securities and earnings by security category.